rexresearch

 interact.

-In conventional sintering processes, extremely high temperatures,
+In conventional sintering processes, extremely high

-Conventional powder processing involves the compaction of a powder
+minimum porosity.
+Conventional powder processing involves the

-into the desired shape following by sintering.
-Typically, powders
+compaction of a powder into the desired shape following by

-in the range of 1 to 120 micrometers are employed.
-The powder is
+sintering.
+Typically, powders in the range of 1 to 120

-placed in a mold and compacted by applying pressure to the mold.
+compacted by applying pressure to the mold.
+The powder compact

-compaction pressure and the resistance of the particles to
+the resistance of the particles to deformation.

-The powder compact is then heated to promote bonding of the powder
+The powder compact is then heated to promote bonding of the

-industry for a variety of products and applications.
+used in industry for a variety of products and applications.

 Microwave sintering processes have unique advantages over

 conventional sintering processes.
-The fundamental difference is in
+The fundamental difference is

-heating, sample materials themselves absorb microwave power and
+In microwave heating, sample materials themselves absorb

-then transform microwave energy to heat within the sample volume.
+microwave power and then transform microwave energy to heat

 The use of microwave processing typically reduces sintering time